Japan sees first uptick in inflation in nearly a year amid rise in energy prices | The Japan Times

 Unemployment has been at its lowest level in around 20 years.
 Fresh data Friday showed the jobless rate edged down from 3.1 percent in December to 3.0 percent in January.

-This week, Japan posted an unexpected drop in factory output for January, the first fall in six months and the latest red flag for the world’s number three economy.
+This week, Japan posted an unexpected drop in factory output for January, the first fall in six months and the latest red flag for the world’s No. 3 economy.

 Japan has been struggling to reverse a years-long deflationary spiral of falling prices and lackluster growth.